How I’m Living With Anxiety During a World Pandemic

 3. Stop thinking you need to “do more” with your time

 Let me explain this one a little bit further.
-I personally felt a lot of pressure to try and churn out extra work, and even start on a new project when I began staying at home.
+I personally felt a lot of pressure to try and churn out extra work and even start on a new project when I began staying at home.

 Shouldn’t I be optimizing my blog?
 Or putting out a bunch of social media content?
 Maybe I should learn a new skill?
 Why aren’t I starting a podcast like that other girl just did?

-A lot of the narratives I found myself reading online were brands, and just people in general, encouraging others to use their newfound time to “do more.”
+Many of the narratives I found myself reading online were brands, and just people in general, encouraging others to use their newfound time to “do more.”
 Start a blog, write a business plan, grow your Instagram following - things like that.

 Now let me be clear.
 There is absolutely nothing wrong with doing any of that if that’s what you actually want to be doing.
-But on the flip side, shouldn’t we also be embracing doing less with all of this time we have?
+But on the flip side, shouldn’t we also embrace doing less with all of this time we have?
 Moving a little more slowly throughout our days?
 Spending an extra 20 minutes in a warm bath?
 Watching a silly movie simply because it will make us laugh?
 We are always so keen to maximize our time, and churn out work, that we often forget the benefits of actually just taking care of ourselves, feeling our emotions, and going with the flow.